Ergodic theory of Random Anosov systems mixing on fibers: Examples

-The next lemma will be used later in Section \ref{S:Horseshoe}. \begin{lemma} For any $\e'>0$ and $L>0$, there exists $\d'(\phi,L,\e')>0$ such that for any $g\in C(\O,M)$ with $Lip\ g\le L$ if $\d$ and the diameter of the partition $\xi$ are less than $\d'$, the pseudo orbit defined by (\ref{E:DefPseOrb}) starting from $(y,\upsilon)\in graph(g)$ is a $(\u,\e')$-pseudo orbit. \end{lemma} \begin{proof} In the proof of Lemma \ref{L:PseudoOrbit} above, the dependence of $\d'$ on $g$ is given by (\ref{E:POEst1}) which appears in part c).
+\begin{lem} For any $\e'>0$ and $L>0$, there exists $\d'(\phi,L,\e')>0$ such that for any $g\in C(\O,M)$ with $Lip\ g\le L$ if $\d$ and the diameter of the partition $\xi$ are less than $\d'$, then the pseudo orbit defined by (\ref{E:DefPseOrb}) starting from $(y,\upsilon)\in graph(g)$ is a $(\u,\e')$-pseudo orbit. \end{lem} \begin{proof} In the proof of Lemma \ref{L:PseudoOrbit} above, the dependence of $\d'$ on $g$ is given by (\ref{E:POEst1}) which appears in part c).
 So the exact property of ``$g$'' being involved in this lemma is how uniformly continuous it is.
 Therefore, under the setting of the current lemma, the exactly same argument can be applied here, in which ``$\d'$'' depends on the Lipchitz constant ``$L$'' rather than the choice of particular map ``$g$''.
-The detailed proof is omitted. \end{proof} Now we are ready to prove Theorem \ref{T:DensePeriodicOrb}.
+The detailed proof is omitted. \end{proof} Now we are ready to prove Proposition \ref{P:DensePeriodicOrb1}.
 For a given small $\e>0$ and $g\in C(\O,M)$, choose $0<\b<\min\{\frac12\e,\beta_0\}$.
-By Lemma \ref{L:Shadowing}, there exists a corresponding $\a>0$ for $\b$.
-Then, by applying Lemma \ref{L:PseudoOrbit}, for $\e'=\a$ there exists a $\d'>0$ such that for any $\u\in\O$ and $\d\in(0,\d')$, there exists $m\in \mb N$ which is depending on $\d,g,\phi$ only and a $(\u,\a)$-pseudo orbit defined by (\ref{E:DefPseOrb}), which is denoted by $\{(y_i,\t^n\u)\}_{n\in\mb Z}$, such that
+By Lemma \ref{L:LShad}, there exists a corresponding $\a>0$ for $\b$.
+Then, by applying Lemma \ref{L:MReturn} and \ref{L:PseudoOrbit}, for $\e'=\a$ there exists a $\d'>0$ such that for any $\u\in\O$ and $\d\in(0,\d')$, there exists $m\in \mb N$ which is depending on $\d,g,\phi$ only and a $(\u,\a)$-pseudo orbit defined by (\ref{E:DefPseOrb}), which is denoted by $\{(y_i,\t^n\u)\}_{n\in\mb Z}$, such that